PallavBuilds/delta-demo2/README.md

 # delta-demo2
-Revision for Git and Github class.
+Revision for Git and Github class..